chrisgrieser/nvim-tinygit/README.md

   and options to automatically open references GitHub issues in the browser after committing, `git push` if the repo is clean, spellcheck, enforce conventional commits, …
-- Quick commands for amend, stash, or fixup.
+- Quick commands for amend, stash, fixup, and squash commits.
 - Search issues & PRs.
 Open the selected issue or PR in the browser.
 - Open the GitHub URL of the current file or selection.
 - Search the file history for a string ("git pickaxe"), show results in a diff